 The Bren School is pleased to support a diverse student body by offering Diversity Fellowships.
 The Environmental Data Science Fellowship and Scholarship programs are funded by the Professional Development Supplemental Tuition.
 These fellowship awards offer support for up to two years to students from a broad range of backgrounds, including people from underrepresented groups, economically disadvantaged backgrounds, women, first-generation to attend college, veterans, refugees, citizens of underdeveloped countries or rural areas or those who have completed service or intend to serve disadvantaged populations.
 No supplemental application is required to be considered for a Diversity Fellowship.
-The Personal Achievement and Contributions section of the application is often where applicants highlight their contributions to the diversity of the Bren community.
+The Personal History and Diversity Statement section of the application is often where applicants highlight their contributions to the diversity of the Bren community.
 Recipients of Diversity Fellowships are selected by the faculty-led Recruitment, Admissions and Support committee.

 UCSB abides by the Council of Graduate Schools resolution stating that prospective students are under no obligation to accept a financial award until April 15.

 On- and Off-Campus Employment Opportunities